Hospitalizations increase alongside positive cases of COVID-19 in Floyd County, nursing homes look at 'dramatically reshaping' industry

-As of Tuesday there were 14 people being treated in local hospitals who have tested positive for COVID-19 and two more people who are awaiting test results.
+There were 14 people being treated in local hospitals who have tested positive for COVID-19 as of Tuesday and two more awaiting test results.
 That's up one since Monday, and double the number of people hospitalized since last Wednesday.

 Another number that has increased steadily is the number of people who have tested positive for the disease caused by the coronavirus.
 The Department of Public Health reported 12 more infections in Floyd County on Tuesday, bringing the county's cumulative total to 514.